DyaryRaoof/blogger/README.md

   ```
 - Go to the cloned directory with `cd blogger`
 - Install the required dependecies with `bundle install`
-- With Ruby on Rails and Postgresql installed in your environment, you can run `rails s` to see the website
+- With Ruby on Rails and PostgreSQL installed in your environment, you can run `rails s` to see the website

 ## Author